akuzko/re-use-form/README.md

   Essentially calls `setError(name, undefined)`.
 - `isValid` - boolean flag indicating whether or not there are any errors currently set.
+- `isPristine` - boolean flag indicating whether or not form attributes were changed.
+Gets back to `true` on `reset` helper call.
 - `validate()` - performs form validations.
 Return a promise-like object that responds to `then` and `catch` methods.
 On successful validation, resolves promise with form attributes.
 On failed validation, rejects promise with